shubham0204/OnDevice-Face-Recognition-Android/README.md

 ## Goals

 * Produce on-device face embeddings with FaceNet and use them to perform face recognition on a user-given set of images
+* Store face-embedding and other metadata on-device and use vector-search to determine nearest-neighbors
 * Use modern Android development practices and recommended architecture guidelines while maintaining code simplicity and modularity

 ## Setup